 The Complete Works of Mary Wollstonecraft

-- The Complete Works of Mary Wollstonecraft ( at Amazon.com
+The Complete Works of Mary Wollstonecraft at Amazon

 Famous English people – Famous English men and women.
 From Anne Boleyn and Queen Elizabeth I to Henry VIII and Winston Churchill.
 Includes the great poets – William Shakespeare, William Blake and William Wordsworth.